AndrewLevinson/data-structures/README.md

-# data-structures-assignments
+# data-structures

-My assignments for the data structures class
+My assignments for the data structures class.
+Each weekly assignment has it's own directory.